edwinsteele/recipes/slow_cooker_chicken_enchilada_soup.md

 # Instructions

 1. In a medium skillet heat the oil over medium heat.
-Add the onions, red/green chilli, peppers and garlic.
+Add the onions, green chilli, capsicum and garlic.
 Season with salt and pepper.
 Cook until softened, stirring often, about 10 minutes.
-2. Meanwhile to your crock-pot add the Tomato,  chicken stock, chicken, corn, black beans (if using), chile powder, cumin, oregano and 1 teaspoon coarse salt or 1/2 teaspoon fine and about 1/4 teaspoon black pepper.
+2. Meanwhile to your crock-pot add the Tomato,  chicken stock, chicken, corn, black beans (if using), chilli powder, cumin, oregano and 1 teaspoon coarse salt or 1/2 teaspoon fine and about 1/4 teaspoon black pepper.
 Mix in the cooked onions, peppers and garlic.
 3. Cook on high 3 - 4 hour or low 5 - 6.
 Remove the chicken breasts to a cutting board.
 4. Stir the cheese into the soup.
 Add the sour cream to a medium bowl and temper it so it doesn't curdle by mixing in a few ladles of the soup broth then mixing it into the soup.
 5. Shred the chicken or cut into bite-sized pieces and add back to the pot.
 Taste and season as needed.
 Cook 1/2 to 1 more hour on low heat.